tgc-bot/FourAcesContracts/Staff.md

 2. All staff members MUST also follow the Terms of Membership (ie: MUST be a Member)

-3. On signing this contract, the signee acknowledges they will follow:
+3. On signing this contract, the signer acknowledges they will follow:

     1. All other requirements or rules contained within these Terms